botchagalupe/dirsync/Dirsync-Tool.md

 ### Reading LDAP configuration values from a file.

-The other way to add a LDAP service is by reading LDAP configuration values from a file using the '-f' action.
+The other way to add a LDAP service is by reading LDAP configuration values from a file.
 You can prinout the template of file to be read by calling the tool with '-f' action without any parameters.

 ```
 dirsync-tool.sh -f